redhat-cop/openshift-migration-best-practices/06-post-migration-considerations.md

 As you might know in OpenShift 4, Operators are a really important piece of the platform.

-An Operator is a method of packaging, deploying, and managing a Kubernetes-native application.
+An Operator is a method of packaging, deploying and managing a Kubernetes-native application.
 A Kubernetes-native application is an application that is both deployed on Kubernetes and managed using the Kubernetes APIs and kubectl tooling.

 Operators provide: